 Attorneys involved in both sides of the Boy Scouts of America bankruptcy case have agreed on a November deadline for victims of Scouting sexual abuse to file claims.

 On Monday May 18th, the bankruptcy court announced that the claims bar deadline is November 16, 2020, a date lawyers representing the BSA and Scouting abuse victims agreed upon.
-The official committee representing abuse victims argued that victims should have at least until December 31, objecting a previously proposed October 6 deadline.

-"At a time when millions of Americans are unemployed and preoccupied with basic survival, sexual abuse survivors need and are entitled to a reasonable period of time after they receive notice from the bankruptcy Court to reflect seriously and make a decision whether to file a claim in this case," attorneys for the victims committee wrote in a court filing.
+"At a time when millions of Americans are unemployed and preoccupied with basic survival, sexual abuse survivors need and are entitled to a reasonable period of time after they receive notice from the bankruptcy Court to reflect seriously and make a decision whether to file a claim in this case," attorneys for Scouting victims wrote in a court filing.

 After first filing for bankruptcy in February, the BSA proposed a bar claims deadline of 80 days after the publication of the notice of the claims process.
 However, this drew immediate backlash from attorneys representing abuse victims.
 Scouting abuse attorneys argued that a later deadline would not only allow for more time for victims to file claims, but it would allow sufficient time to enact a nationwide program to notify claimants of the bar claims deadline.

 “I know what abuse survivors feel and think,” said Tim Kosnoff, a leading attorney for the legal movement Abused in Scouting, which represent 3,200 Scouting abuse survivors.
 “This is their deepest, darkest secret and they don’t want to confront it.
 If they’re told they have to or they lose their rights forever, then they have to make a decision.”